-We created datasets for 10, 15, and 20 individuals in a community, for one nonspecific interaction type over a simulated time period of one year.
+Specifically, we created datasets for 10, 15, and 20 individuals in a community, for one nonspecific interaction type over a simulated time period of one year.
 We randomly assigned each individual between one and seven interactions per day, and each interaction took place in a “party” containing a randomly chosen number of group members.
 Each dyad was assigned a random likelihood to interact with each other, with three different stereotypy levels: “high certainty” (each individual has strong preference for a few group members, always chooses those when they are available), “medium certainty” (each individual prefers several group members, but can also choose non-preferred partners), and “low certainty” (the likelihood of choosing any partner is equal).
 Based on these dyadic values, one of the individuals in the “party” was selected as interaction partner.
-We included three conditions concerning the consistency of individuals’ choice: in the first condition, dyadic interaction likelihood remained the same throughout.
+We explored three conditions concerning the consistency of individuals’ choice: in the first condition, dyadic interaction likelihood remained the same throughout.
 In the second condition, mirroring changes in relationship quality, the likelihood to choose a partner was reversed halfway through data collection, so dyads with a 0.95 likelihood of interacting in the first half had a 0.05 likelihood of interacting in the second half of data collection.
 In the third condition, partner choice was completely random, which should lead to an even distribution of interactions between all group members over the whole time period.

 Following this procedure, we created 108 simulated datasets (three each for every combination of number of individuals, level of stereotypy, and consistency condition) that contained all interactions for all group members for each day of the data collection period.
 Subsequently, we simulated differences in data collection effort (Davis, Crofoot, & Farine, 2018): for each day of the sampling period, one individual was chosen as the “focal” individual whose data was retained, as would be the case in most primate datasets.
 We assumed a twelve-hour observation period per focal day, to calculate interaction rates.
-Then we simulated that data collection took place every day, 66% of days, or every third dayto test which impact low data collection density had on the consistency measure.
+Then we simulated that data collection took place every day, 66% of days, or every third day (33%), , to test which impact low data collection density had on the consistency measure.
 We therefore retained 324 simulated datasets with different properties.
 For each of these, the proposed consistency measure – randomly selecting half of the dataset and correlating interaction rates of dyads with those of the other half, as well as repeating this procedure with subsets of the data – was carried out 10 times.